Mohawk College

-Mohawk College of Applied Arts and Technology is a public college of applied arts and technology located in Hamilton, Ontario.
+Mohawk College of Applied Arts and Technology is a public college of applied arts and technology located in Hamilton, Ontario, Canada.
 Established in 1966, the college currently has five main campuses: the Fennell Campus on the Hamilton Mountain, the Marshall School of Skilled Trades and Apprenticeship Campus in Stoney Creek, the Mohawk-McMaster Institute for Applied Health Sciences at McMaster University., the Centre for Aviation Technology Campus and a Mississauga campus at Square One in partnership with triOS a private career college.

 As of 2014, more than 1,000 faculty instructors, 12,500 full-time students, 4,000 apprentices, 46,000 continuing education registrants, and 1,800 international students have studied in more than 130 post-secondary and apprenticeship programs.
 Since its founding, over 115,000 students have graduated from Mohawk College.

+In 2024 Mohawk introduced a layoff plan to cut a significant number of staff due to decreased international student enrolment.

 History

 Mohawk College was established during the formation of Ontario's college system in 1966.
 The school was founded in 1967 as part of a provincial initiative to create many such institutions to provide career-oriented advanced diploma, diploma, and certificate courses, as well as continuing education programs to Ontario communities.